osbag/example/README.md

 1. POST /users : To create user
 2. GET /users: To list all the users

+## Requirement

+Tested with Java8 and Maven 3

 ## Goal

 1. Implement the saveUser method in UserService to make the POST endpoint work.